AlbertaSat/ex2_ground_station_website/README.md

 ## To setup local enviornment:
+1. Make sure you have python, npm, and pip installed on your machine
-Install local enviornment: `./install.sh`
+2. Install local enviornment: `./install.sh`
-To run the local enviornment: `python3 run.py`
+3. To run the local enviornment: `python3 run.py`